 Based on ASQ Cost of Quality studies and industry research.
 Assumes $10M annual revenue baseline.

-- 15-20% average CoPQ: Typical aerospace manufacturers lose nearly a fifth of revenue to quality failures
+- 15-20% average CoPQ: ASQ research shows typical aerospace manufacturers lose nearly a fifth of revenue to quality failures

 - 40% high-CoPQ firms: Some shops report quality costs exceeding 40% of total operating expenses

-- $165M annually: Autodesk/FMI study found large contractors lose this much to bad data alone
+- $165M annually: Autodesk/FMI study found large contractors lose up to $165 million to bad data, with $7.1 million in avoidable rework

-MLNavigator's Aerospace Drawing Intelligence System (ADIS) attacks CoPQ at the root: the moment a drawing enters your workflow.1.
+MLNavigator's Aerospace Drawing Intelligence System (MLNavigator) attacks CoPQ at the root: the moment a drawing enters your workflow.1.
 Instant Compliance Scanning

-Engineers upload a CAD file or PDF.
-Within 2-5 seconds, ADIS flags:- Missing or incomplete tolerances
+During design review, MLNavigator analyzes CAD files or PDFs.
+Within 2-5 seconds, it flags:- Missing or incomplete tolerances

 - Non-standard surface finish callouts